 - Journal your journey.
 It will help you to stay focused.

 - Stay hydrated.
-With less food you your body will need more electrolytes.
+With less food, your body will need more electrolytes.

 I’d like to show you my full breakdown of how long it takes to see results on OMAD and I hope it will clarify more questions that you may have.